PromptDA: Label-guided Data Augmentation for Prompt-based Few-shot Learners: Experiments

 \subsection{Analysis of Label Word Selection}

-Without loss of generosity, we take dataset SST-2 and Subj for example to analyze the quality of label augmentation (see results in Table~\ref{tab:words}). \textit{The goal of label augmentation is to find semantically similar words to enrich the label space.} With regards to the manual way, we find the synonyms of label name from dictionary as the label words and ensure these words are in the vocabulary.
+In this subsection, without loss of generosity, we take the datasets SST-2, Subj, and SST-5 for example to analyze the quality of Label Augmentation (the label word results are shown in Table~\ref{tab:words} and the complete results over five runs on SST-2, CR, MR, Subj, CoLA, MPQA, and SST-5 datasets are shown in Appendix Table~\ref{tab:label_words}). \textit{The goal of label augmentation is to find semantically similar words to enrich the label space.} With regards to the manual way, we find the synonyms of the label name from a dictionary as the label words and ensure these words are in the vocabulary.
 And we select the same label words for different seeds.
-With regards to our proposed automatic method, we only rely on the training set and language model (e.g., RoBERTa-large) to find the semantically similar words from vocabulary and do not rely on label name itself.
-The table shows the automatically searched label words for three different sampling seeds on dataset SST-2 and Subj respectively.
-For sentiment related datasets like SST-2 with the label name \{$\texttt{positive/negative}$ \}, the label words automatically searched are literally similar to the manually selected label words, which probably means the way language models like RoBERTa-large reason about what are similar words is close to the human way in sentiment domain.
-Nonetheless, for other datasets like Subj with the label name \{$\texttt{objective/subjective}$ \}, it is interesting to observe that the label words automatically searched are not literally similar to label name or manually selected label words, which may infer that the way language models like RoBERTa-large reason about what are similar words is different from the human way in other domains.
-We argue that \textit{how to define word similarity in label semantic space} needs more research in the future.
+As for our proposed automatic method, we only rely on the training set and language model (e.g., RoBERTa-large) to find semantically similar words from vocabulary.

+Table~\ref{tab:words} shows the label words automatically or manually searched on datasets SST-2, Subj, and SST-5 respectively.
+For sentiment-related datasets such as SST-2 with the label name \{$\texttt{positive/negative}$\}, the label words automatically searched are literally similar to the manually selected label words, which probably means the way language models (e.g., RoBERTa-large) reasons about what are similar words is close to the human way \textit{in sentiment domain}.
+Nonetheless, for other datasets such as Subj with the label name \{$\texttt{objective/subjective}$\}, it is interesting to observe that the label words automatically searched are not literally similar to label name or manually selected label words, which may infer that the way language models reason about word semantic similarity in a different way \textit{in other domains}.
+It is important to study \textit{how to define word similarity in label semantic space} in the future.
+For datasets such as SST-5, we can see that it is much harder to select appropriate label words when the number of classes is larger, which also verifies the importance of automatic label word selection.